I Want To...

 - Drink plenty of fluids.

-- Cut back to a cup a day of coffee, tea, or soda with caffeine.
+- Cut back to a cup per day of coffee, tea, or soda with caffeine.

 If you need additional information regarding the resources above, contact our customer service at 1-800-808-7347